If you are experiencing a medical emergency please dial 911 immediately

 If you need surgery or have other health problems, other specialists may be consulted, such as a:

-Some hospitals have a stroke team made up of many different health professionals, such as a physical therapist, an occupational therapist, a speech therapist, a rehabilitation doctor (physiatrist), a nurse, and a social worker.
+Some hospitals have a stroke team made up of many different health professionals, such as a neurologist, a neuroradiologist, a physical therapist, an occupational therapist, a speech therapist, a rehabilitation doctor (physiatrist), a nurse, and a social worker.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 The first test after a stroke is typically a CT scan, a series of X-rays that can show whether there is bleeding in the brain.
 This test will show whether the stroke is ischemic or hemorrhagic.
-You may also have an MRI to find out the amount of damage to the brain and help predict recovery.
+You may also have an MRI.

 Other initial tests recommended for ischemic stroke include:

-If it seems that you may have a narrowing of a carotid artery, your doctor may want you to have:
+If it seems that you may have a narrowing of a carotid artery, your doctor may want you to have a:

 Guidelines recommend that risk factors for heart disease also be assessed after a stroke to prevent disability or death from a future heart problem.
 This is because many people who have had a stroke also have coronary artery disease.